Southern Baptist Convention kicks off annual meeting as #MeToo cases, protests loom

 Related

+With purple ribbons pinned to their shirts — and carrying signs with slogans such as “Jesus never shamed women” and "Protect kids not predators" — rally organizers shared their own stories of sexual assault and domestic abuse and called on the denomination to create a database of clergy sex offenders.

-Advocates who hope to see a greater role for women in the church are planning a protest rally outside the convention center on Tuesday afternoon.
-Organizers want the denomination to create a database of clergy sex offenders, and require all pastors and seminarians to undergo training on addressing domestic abuse and sexual assault.
+They also demanded that all pastors and seminarians undergo training on addressing abuse and assault.

-On Tuesday, shortly after the two-day meeting kicked off with songs and prayers, Texas Gov. Greg Abbott, a Republican, delivered remarks, calling it a "deep honor to welcome the Southern Baptist Convention to a God-fearing state."
+Earlier in the day, shortly after the two-day meeting kicked off with songs and prayers, Texas' Republican Gov. Greg Abbott delivered remarks, calling it a "deep honor to welcome the Southern Baptist Convention to a God-fearing state."

+He said America was facing a crisis as some people try to "silence the faithful and remove God from the public square."

+"One thing that we all know is that the onslaught against religious liberty is going to continue to come in the coming years and now more than ever, we need your help to respond to this challenge," Abbott said.

-The governor, who uses a wheelchair, also spoke of the accident that left him paralyzed from the waist down at 26 when lightning struck a tree that fell on him and crushed his vertebrae.
+The governor, who uses a wheelchair, concluded his welcome by speaking about the accident that left him paralyzed from the waist down at age 26 when lightning struck a tree that fell on him and crushed his vertebrae.
 The experience brought him "closer to God," he said.

 On Wednesday, Vice President Mike Pence, who has called himself an "evangelical Catholic," is scheduled to speak, the Southern Baptist Convention said in a surprise announcement a day before the meeting began.